codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   Recommended method which is fully GitOps-compatible.

 #### Manually assign applications to Products
-Manually assign an application to a Product directly from the Products dashboard.
+Manually assign an application to a Product directly from the Product dashboard.

 This is one of two methods for assigning applications to Products.
 The other method involves adding annotations to the application's manifest, as described in [Use annotations to connect applications to Products](#use-annotations-to-connect-applications-to-products).

-1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+1. In the Codefresh UI, from the sidebar, select **Products**.
 1. If needed, search for the application, or use the Application and Environment filters.
 1. Do one of the following:
-  * Click the name of the Product for which to assign applications, and then click **Manage Applications**.
+  * Click the name of the Product for which to assign applications, and then click **Manage Apps** on the right.
   * Mouse over the row with the Product to which to assign the application, and click {::nomarkdown}<img src="../../../images/icons/settings.png?display=inline-block">{:/}.

 {% include